paulgear/ntpmon/README.txt

     Is there a sync loop between the local server and the stratum 1 servers?
     If so, return CRITICAL.
 Most public NTP servers do not support tracing, so for anything other than a loop (including a timeout), return OK.
+    Trace loop detection is deprecated, and is not supported for prometheus.

 In addition, NTPmon retrieves the following metrics directly from the local NTP server (using 'ntpq -nc readvar'):